Fuegian snipe: Behaviour

 The Fuegian snipe is found in grassy and forested boggy areas with low scrub or rushes, at altitudes ranging from 4,200 m in the north of its down to nearly sea level in Tierra del Fuego, where it also occurs in unforested open grass and scrubby areas.

 Little is known of its breeding biology, but it has a nocturnal aerial display, which involves flying high in circles, followed by a powerful stoop during which the bird makes a drumming sound, caused by vibrations of modified outer tail feathers.
 The drumming alternates with the char-woo call.

 The Fuegian snipe forages by pushing its long bill deep into the mud seeking insects and worms.
 Its cryptic plumage provides effective camouflage when the bird stands motionless amongst marsh vegetation.

 Status

-The Fuegian snipe has a population has been estimated at less than 10,000 individuals, but could be even smaller.
-There may be some declines in the north of its range, and this species has been classified as near-threatened.
+As of 2025, the Fuegian snipe has a population estimated at 2,500 – 9,999 mature individuals.
+There may be some declines in the north of its range, and this species has been classified as Near Threatened.